nargesr/AdvancedInformaticsExercises/README.md

 ## Week 6

-Link to [data organization repo](https://github.com/nargesr/AdvancedInformaticsExercises_week6). use README.Rmd to see my answers!
+Link to [data organization repo](https://github.com/nargesr/AdvancedInformaticsExercisesPiplineAnalyses). use README.Rmd to see my answers!

+## Week k

+Link to [data alignment repo](https://github.com/nargesr/AdvancedInformaticsExercisesPiplineAnalyses). use README.Rmd to see my answers!